adi-sd/csci-576-final-project/README.md

-# Video and Audio Search & Indexing System
+# Video Library Search with Video Clip Query

 This project, developed as part of the CSCI 576 Multimedia Systems course at USC (Fall 2023), focuses on creating a system to search and index videos and audio snippets.
 The system allows users to query a database of videos using a short video snippet with synchronized audio and retrieves the exact match along with its starting position in the database video.